Day 1

 , not only in stopping procrastination but also in math and science problem solving.
 "Experts took an average of forty-five seconds to figure out how they would categorize a problem according to its underlying physics principles.
 Undergraduates, on the other hand, simply rushed right in, taking only thirty seconds to determine how they should proceed."
 So, you are not doing your best work under deadlines, you just make it faster.
 Don't try to rush and make daily plannings according to your deadline.
 Don't procrastinate till the last day.
 If you will do little but regularly, it will be much more effective than doing it in a hurry in several hours.
 The earlier you start, the more time you will have to chunk the information.
 Also if you will get used to making daily schedules to complete it in perfect time without rush, you will start to avoid procrastinating.
 Instead, you will focus your work everyday for several hours and then have a lot of free time to spend doing other activities, while you have all these new knowledges flowing in your brain.
 So, more you work a bit more on it everyday, more you will be ready and relaxed till the deadline.

 Another thing that maybe leads us to procrastinate is saying "Just do it, because it feels right."
 We should rationally explain the actions we take, because we rely on them, we spend time on them and we should know the reason why we are doing them.
 Why are you learning math?
 For example, I am learning math to make more logical explanations to things in world and to use it to make something better, change the world, in future.
 What is your logical explanation for the things you do regularly?
+"Over the past decades, students who have blindly followed their passion, without rational analysis of whether their choice of career truly was wise, have been more unhappy with their job choices than those who coupled passion with rationality."

 So, according to my personal experiences, if I will tell you which of all these ideas that Barbara told us in this book to avoid procrastination have worked on me, I would say this: Make plannings every night, note down what you have to accomplish and set up your priorities.
 Know till what time you will be working on these tasks and when to stop and have free time for yourself.
 Don't continue unless if it's too necessary, stop what you are doing after it passes your working hour and continue the other day.
 When you start doing your tasks, do your priorities in the morning, even if it's an unpleasant task.
 Choose a place with less distractions.
 Use pomodoro technique during your work, both for studying and for the breaks.
 Don't let yourself get distracted between these 25 mins of working, take small breaks such as 5-10 mins and keep doing your work.
 You will already have bunch of free time after.
 Remind yourself your goals, so you will know why you are doing it for.
 Before you sleep, analyze your day and think about what you've done also what you are planning to do tomorrow to mentally prepare yourself.
 If you did good and completed your taks that day, you will feel satisfied and have a better sleep.
 But if you were like a zombie and couldn't complete your important tasks, then you will feel down but at that moment you should realize that if you don't want to feel worse the other night, you should do your tasks tomorrow.
 So you'll develop more and more if you follow this.

+The other topic is enhancing your memory.
 "The memory tricks used by both ancient and modern memory experts taps into these naturally supersized visuospatial memorization abilities. "

 Visuals are the key to be able to memorize things easily.
 Such as months, when we were kid we've been thought to remember how many days in a month by counting our knuckles on hands.
 Maybe it would take a lot of time if you'd try to memorize it just by rereading, because it would feel like a really complex idea.
 So we are coming to the most powerful technique to improve your memory.
 The Memory Palace Technique.